-Warmholes and how do they work?
+Wormholes, and how do they work?

 Black holes and compressing of time

 In short, a place where gravity is excessively strong.
 So, strong that it even dilates time.
-The first planet, Miller, that Endurance team visits, has one hour on its surface correspond to seven years on earth.
+The first planet, Miller, that Endurance team visits, has one hour on its surface correspond to seven years on Earth.
 It is because, as mentioned in the film, Miller is located very close to a black hole called Gargantua, and hence time moves much slower on Miller than on Earth.

 Who are “they”?

 Fifth Dimension and the ending

 Now, imagine a 4D space across a fifth dimension where gravity can, too, be controlled.
-Cooper falls, or is rather brought by future humans into this five dimensional space because:
+Cooper falls or is rather brought by future humans into this five-dimensional space because:

 1st: In a 5D space, he can traverse across time, and

 2nd: Since gravity, too, is a variable entity in 5D Space, he can use gravity to communicate to his daughter the quantum data that was needed to solve the equation.